utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 <hr />
 #### Latest Release
 **Grafana v4.5** is <a href="https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_12" target="_blank">available for download</a>.
-We have some exciting new featuers to share with you in this release, including:
+We have some exciting new features to share with you in this release, including:

 - New Prometheus Query Editor with syntax highlighting, autocomplete, and integrated function docs directly in the editor.
 - Add Ad-hoc Filters directly from the Table Panel (Elasticsearch only)